Official Essay Topics for the CBEST

 List of CBEST Essay Topics - from Official Site

 The CBEST Essay Writing test is a basic assessment of the essay-writing skills of the teaching candidates in California.
 This test is not administered to determine if the candidates have the required skills to teach effective writing to their students or not, but rather to appraise if they have the necessary writing skills or not.
+Moreover, the essays must be written in grammatically correct English.
+So indirectly this section of the test will evaluate your knowledge of the language.
 This article will provide a summary of this section, along with a list of sample topics from the official website.

 The Key Aspects of the CBEST Essay Writing Test: